On the Highest Perch

 Freshly ground black pepper

-2. Combine the wild rice, water, and salt in a 2-quart (2 liter) saucepan, cover and bring to a boil over high heat.
-Turn the heat down to medium-low, and cook for 45 to 55 minutes, or until the rice is tender.
+1. Preheat the oven to 400 degrees (Gas Mark 6) and have ready 1 or 2 baking sheets.
+Combine 3 cups of the water, the wild rice, and salt in a 2-quart saucepan.
+Cover and bring to a boil over high heat.
+Reduce the heat to medium-low, and cook for 45 to 55 minutes, or until the rice is tender.

-5. Toast the whole wheat bread in the toaster until the bread is dry.
-Cut into small cubes and add to them to the bowl with the chestnuts.
+4. Toast the bread until bread it is dry.
+Cut it into small cubes and add them to the bowl with the chestnuts.

-7. Remove the squashes from the oven and generously fill the cavities with the stuffing.
-Cover the sqashes with aluminum foil, shiny side down, and bake them for 30 minutes more or until the squashes are tender.
-Sprinkle the tops with chopped parsley and serve.
-Serves 8 to 10.
+6. Remove the squashes from the oven and generously fill the cavities with the stuffing.
+Cover the baking sheets with aluminum foil, shiny side down, and return the squashes to the oven for 30 minutes longer, or until tender when pierced with a fork.

 The holidays are for toasting family unity and bonding with friends.
 And a little sweet indulgence goes a long way to enhancing the festive mood.
 Plan to have some cooked and peeled chestnuts on hand to whip up this tasty nog when unexpected visitors drop in or prepare it a day ahead for a special occasion.